qrisp.QuantumCircuit.t_depth#

 epsilonfloat, optional

 The precision up to which parametrized gates should be approximated.
-If not given, Qrisp will determine the parameter with the highest precision.
-For more information on this feature see the examples
+If not given, Qrisp will determine the precision from the parameter with the highest required precision.
+See the examples below for details.

 Returns: